HPC Environment

 The Guix-Science channel contains scientific software that is too specific to be included in Guix.

-Both these channels have a non-free counterpart containing package definition of proprietary software (e.g. CUDA toolkit) and free software which depends on proprietary software (e.g. packages with CUDA support).
+It has a non-free counterpart containing package definition of proprietary software (e.g. CUDA toolkit) and free software which depends on proprietary software (e.g. packages with CUDA support).

 In this case, the following channels.scm file could be used: